 It is called a bandsaw because the blade runs continuously between two wheels, like a band or a ribbon.
 Some bandsaws may have three wheels, but the principle is the same.

-Hopefully, our experts have helped you answer the question of what is a bandsaw and given you enough information about bandsaws to help make an informed purchase.
+Hopefully, our experts have helped you answer your questions about bandsaws and given you enough information to help make an informed purchase.
 To recap, bandsaws are mostly used to make irregular cuts in wood, even though some kinds, like horizontal bandsaws, are more suited for heavy-duty metal cuts.